anshrithik/AR-Guncrafting/README.md

 A Qbus-Based Guncrafting Revamped from the Basic Qbus Crafting.
 _Plug and Play Script !!_

-**You can configure all the location and customise all the items as per you convinence.
+**You can configure all the location and customise all the items as per your needs.
 Everthing you need to edit is in the Config.lua**
-**
-Just Start the resource the Server.cfg -- start AR-Guncrafting**
+**Just Start the resource in Server.cfg -- start AR-Guncrafting**

 **Add this to your Inventory Script config.lua file -**